nickmaheshwari/blockchain_labs/src/blockchain_lab6/README.md

 	-Ensure your genesis block's transaction ID's are stored in a file within the same code directory under the name 'GenesisTransactionIDs.txt'
 	-Ensure your other block's transaction ID's are stored in a file within the same code directory under the name 'TransactionIDs.txt'
 	-Run either by hitting the 'Run' button on the tool bar or using the 'Run' options within the navigation bar

+Side notes:
+	-To print the entire block chain when running, uncomment lines 33-34 in BlockchainDriver.java